Large gatherings have been on hold since the start of the pandemic.

-The service will then begin at 11am led by Major Norman Waddington from the Salvation Army.
+The service will be led by Captain Andrew Manley, commanding officer, from Kirkcaldy Salvation Army.

-It will include a performance from Dunfermline Town Brass Band, a reading by Major Waddington, the two minute silence at 11am, the Last Post and wreath laying by dignitaries as well as ex-servicemen and women, community groups and local high schools.
+It will include a performance from Dunfermline Town Brass Band and the two minute silence at 11.00am, the Last Post and wreath laying by dignitaries as well as ex-servicemen and women and community groups.

-In Kinghorn there will be a service in the Parish Church (The Kirk by the Sea) at 10am.
+In Kinghorn there will be a service in the Parish Church (The Kirk by the Sea) at 10.00am.
+Covid measures will be in place including sanitising and numbers will be limited due to social distancing.

-This will finish by 10.45am and there will be a parade up to the war memorial for an act of remembrance and two minute silence at 11am.
-Afterwards there will be warm drinks in the hall of the church on the High Street.
+This will finish by 10.45am and there will be a parade up to the war memorial for an act of remembrance and two minute silence at 11.00am.
+Unfortunately there won’t be refreshments afterwards this year.

-In Cardenden the Fife Police Pipe Band will lead the parade on Remembrance Sunday.
-People should gather at the Railway Tavern before the parade departs from outside the Scout Hall at 10.45am for the service at Auchterderran War Memorial.
+In Cardenden, the Fife Police Pipe Band will lead the parade on Remembrance Sunday.
+People should gather at the Railway Tavern before the parade departs from the Tavern at 10.45am for the service at Auchterderran War Memorial.

-The Reverend Donald Lawrie will then conduct the service before the wreath-laying ceremony at 11am.
+The Reverend Donald Lawrie and Father Brian Gowans will then conduct the service before the wreath-laying ceremony at 11.00am.
+A free buffet will be available in the Railway Tavern and soup and sandwiches at the Church hall after the service.